Fleshing out the bones of Quetzalcoatlus, Earth's largest flier ever

-Category: Climate Hits: 0Though discovered more than 45 years ago, fossils of Earth's largest flying animal, Quetzalcoatlus, were never thoroughly analyzed.
+Category: Climate Hits: 1Though discovered more than 45 years ago, fossils of Earth's largest flying animal, Quetzalcoatlus, were never thoroughly analyzed.
 Now, a scientific team provides the most complete picture yet of this dinosaur relative, its environment and behavior.
 The pterosaur, with a 40-foot wingspan, walked with a unique gait, but otherwise filled a niche much like herons today.
 The researchers dispel ideas that it ate carrion and walked like a vampire bat.

 Read more https://www.sciencedaily.com/releases/2021/12/211208090029.htm